HExSA-Lab/nautilus/README.md

 ```

 Note that if you want to interact with Nautilus running on Gem5, you
-will need to use the virtual console on a char device ("serial0") to
+will need to use the virtual console on a char device (`serial0`) to
 do so.
-If you don't want to interact, please see the "autoexec.bat"
+If you don't want to interact, please see the `autoexec.bat`
-startup script feature in src/arch/gem5/init.c.
+startup script feature in `src/arch/gem5/init.c`.

 ## Rapid Development